-Vice Mayor Rios has been a Norwalk resident since 1989.
+Mayor Margarita L. Rios has been a Norwalk resident since 1989.
 She is a proud wife, mother and grandmother.
-Elected in 2017 with almost 64% of the vote for her seat, Vice Mayor Rios is the first Latina to serve on the council since 1992.
+Elected in 2017 with almost 64% of the vote for her seat, Mayor Rios is the first Latina to serve on the council since 1992.
 Margarita was raised by a single mother and grandparents, Norwalk residents of over 50 years.
 Her early education included Edmondson Elementary and Waite Middle Schools.
-Vice Mayor Rios attended Cerritos College, earning her Associate’s Degree before transferring to California State University, Long Beach.
-Vice Mayor Rios graduated in 1997 with a Bachelor of Science in Criminal Justice and minor in Psychology.
-Upon graduating from CSULB Margarita received the Jeannie Eisentraut award for Outstanding Female Graduate of the Criminal Justice Department.
+Mayor Rios attended Cerritos College, earning her Associate’s Degree before transferring to California State University, Long Beach.
+Mayor Rios graduated in 1997 with a Bachelor of Science in Criminal Justice and minor in Psychology.
+Upon graduating from CSULB, Margarita received the Jeannie Eisentraut award for Outstanding Female Graduate of the Criminal Justice Department.

 With her family’s encouragement and support, Margarita accomplished her goal of pursuing a career in law enforcement.
-Vice Mayor Rios currently holds the position of sergeant with the Los Angeles Unified School District Police Department, assigned to the Investigative Services Division.
+Mayor Rios currently holds the position of sergeant with the Los Angeles Unified School District Police Department, assigned to the Campus Services Bureau.
 Margarita’s training and experience have made her an expert on public safety, at-risk youth, and safe communities.
 During her nearly two decades of law enforcement experience, her assignments included criminal investigations, background investigator, and school resource officer.

 Margarita also served on the Southeast ROP Board from 2009 to 2013 and 2015 to 2017, representing the interests of career-technical classes for adults and Southeast Academy High School.
 During her service, she succeeded in establishing equitable and increased access to career-technical opportunities for NLMUSD students, and helped to establish articulation agreements with Cerritos College for the Norwalk High School Culinary program and John Glenn High School Student in the Law program.

-Vice Mayor Rios has always felt the obligation to serve the community and has chosen to serve and contribute in any way possible.
+Mayor Rios has a passion to serve the community and has chosen to serve and contribute in any way possible.
 She aspires to make a positive difference in the life of others, and create positive sustainable change for the Norwalk community.

-Vice Mayor Rios’ top priorities are Public Safety, Economic Development, and strengthening the Norwalk Education Alliance.
+Mayor Rios’ top priorities are Public Safety, Economic Development, and Community Development.
 Her goal is to close the divide between the community and city hall by working closely with all residents to increase community engagement, build trust, and establish strong collaborative relationships.
-Vice Mayor Rios’ vision for Norwalk includes becoming a model city, a “community connected”, in which all current and future residents enjoy a safe, healthy, happy and prosperous life.
+Mayor Rios’ vision for Norwalk includes becoming a model city, a “community connected”, in which all current and future residents enjoy a safe, healthy, happy and prosperous life.